 - Fitness to practice declarations if necessary

-- Confirmation of approval of level 3 capabilities from the CSAC chair, if applying with less than the indicative training time left before their CCT date*
+- Confirmation of approval of level 3 experience from the CSAC chair, if applying with less than the indicative training time left before their CCT date*

 - Certificate of Level 2 Paediatrics Training for EEA trainees for applicants in the EEA

 If you have any questions, please contact the RCPCH sub-specialty recruitment team: